When is Disintegration launched? What’s it about? Is there a trailer? - TheNewsTrace

-Right here’s every little thing we find out about this genre-blending recreation from the co-creator of Halo…
+Right here’s every part we find out about this genre-blending sport from the co-creator of Halo…

 When is Disintegration launched?

-Disintegration doesn’t have a launch date aside from 2020, however builders V1 Interactive have stated they’re aiming for an April/Might launch.
+Disintegration doesn’t have a launch date aside from 2020, however builders V1 Interactive have mentioned they’re aiming for an April/Might launch.

 Disintegration is set to be launched on PS4, Xbox One and Microsoft Home windows.